Doge-Clan/FreeExecutor/README.md

 ## Limitations
 - No Cross-Origin Scripts
-- `exec` is not implemented yet and you need to install anonymous scripts via fepkg for now. (`eval` works though)
+- No persistant packages akin to libnix of 0.2.1 (This will be added by 0.3 full release)
-- No persistant packages akin to libnix (This will be added by 0.3 full release)
+- Limitations that websites enforce still exist.